ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/README.md

     publishLocation: 'Container'
 ```

-###### Release Pipeline:
+In the last two steps, the build folder would be compressed and published as artifacts.

+## 2.2 Release Pipeline

+### Release Pipeline - Overview

+The following is the overview of the release pipeline:

 ![ReleasePipelineOverview](https://raw.githubusercontent.com/ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/master/Images/ReleasePipelineOverview.png)

-In the release pipeline, the above build pipeline was set as source that published the artifact.
+### Release Pipeline - Artifact

+The following is the Artifact setting of the release pipeline:

 ![ReleasePipelineAritifact](https://raw.githubusercontent.com/ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/master/Images/ReleasePipelineAritifact.png)

-Meanwhile, enable the trigger that would automatically start release pipeline if new build pipeline from 'master' branch completed.
+In the release pipeline, the build pipeline at above section is set as source that would publish the artifact.

+### Release Pipeline - Trigger

+The following is the Trigger setting of the release pipeline:

 ![ReleasePipelineTrigger](https://raw.githubusercontent.com/ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/master/Images/ReleasePipelineTrigger.png)

-Once release pipeline start, the task of deployment would begin to deploy React app to corresponding Azure web service.
+In the trigger setting, we enable that release pipeline would automatically start if there is any new completion coming up from our build pipeline under 'master' branch.

+### Release Pipeline - Tasks - Deployment

+The following is the task setting of the release pipeline for development:

 ![ReleasePipelineStage1](https://raw.githubusercontent.com/ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/master/Images/ReleasePipelineStage1.png)

+Once this release pipeline start, the task of deployment would begin to deploy the artifact of our React application online with corresponding Azure web service.